twh9811/QuackersWebstore/docs/DesignDoc.md

 ![Account UML Diagram](UML%20Diagrams/Account.png)

 ## Static Code Analysis/Future Design Improvements
-### Aera 1: More than one break and continue statements in the loop.
+### Area 1: More than one break and continue statements in the loop.
 ![Static code analysis aera 1-1 Diagram](Static_Code_Analysis_Diagrams/static-code-analysis-1-1.png)
 ![Static code analysis aera 1-2 Diagram](Static_Code_Analysis_Diagrams/static-code-analysis-1-2.png)
 Restricting the number of break and continue statements in a loop is done in the